LEGO/assume-aws-sso-role/README.md

 ## Installation

-If you are on a mac, you can install the latest version of `amma-cli` using [Homebrew](https://brew.sh/), assuming you have SSH keys set up for accessing private LEGO repositories on GitHub:
+If you are on a mac, you can install the latest version of `aws-credential-process-azuread` using [Homebrew](https://brew.sh/), assuming you have SSH keys set up for accessing private LEGO repositories on GitHub:

 ```bash
 export HOMEBREW_GITHUB_API_TOKEN=$(gh auth token)